South Fork Coeur d'Alene River Watershed Advisory Group (WAG)

 The South Fork Coeur d'Alene River WAG is not part of the Superfund cleanup, although many of the water quality issues are related.
 Many groups, such as the Basin Environmental Improvement Project Commission, address the Superfund cleanup of metals.
 Instead, the WAG will focus on other water quality concerns such as sediment and temperature.

-The South Fork Coeur d'Alene River Sediment Subbasin Assessment and Total Maximum Daily Load was developed, submitted to EPA for review, and subsequently approved by EPA in August 2003.
-The South Fork Coeur d'Alene River WAG and DEQ will plan and implement water quality improvement projects to achieve targets set by existing TMDLs for sediment in the subbasin.
+DEQ developed the South Fork Coeur d'Alene River Sediment Subbasin Assessment and Total Maximum Daily Load that was approved by EPA in August 2003.
+The South Fork Coeur d'Alene River WAG and DEQ will plan and implement water quality improvement projects to achieve targets set by the existing TMDLs.
 Additionally, TMDLs addressing temperature will be developed for waterbodies in the subbasin not fully supporting beneficial uses.